 “I didn't ask about 'in two months'.
 I asked about now.
 Right now, do you lack food and shelter and something satisfying to work on?”

 “Not this very second, but I'm trying to plan for the future.
 I have to keep looking for a job so that I can stay afloat.”

 “Have you applied for all of the possible jobs in this area that you're qualified for and that can give you the income you need to survive?”

 “So you have applied for these jobs, you have food, you have shelter, and you have something which you enjoy working on, all taken care of at this very moment.
 Is that right?”

 I set my jaw and answered truthfully, “Yes.”

 “You have done everything within your current sphere of influence that you can.
 Not worrying about the future is not the same as refusing to plan for the future.
 Yes, you will have to deal with problems as they arise, but so far you've been able to adapt just fine.
 What in the world makes you think that this time, of all times, you're doomed to failure?
 Worrying about the future doesn't strengthen your ability to deal with it, but it does weaken your ability to appreciate what you have at this very moment.”

 It took me a day and a night of mental argument to admit the point.
 I imagine that I will continue to learn the lesson throughout my life.

-Each day I send out new resumes.
 Each day I try to work on something that helps me to better myself.
 Each day I have been able to eat the meals I need to stay healthy.
 Each night I sleep in a bed under a roof.